Quality of Life Programme

 In many care homes, customer feedback is only actively requested via a traditional paper survey, perhaps no more than annually.
 Participation is usually low and those filling in paper questionnaires tend to focus on big issues and not the little things that make a difference day to day.
 There can also be a very slow turnaround to feedback the results, further delaying any required action.
 Our Quality of Life Programme, using technology and bespoke software, has revolutionised this way of working and putting residents at the heart of everything we do.

-In just 12 months, the company has received over 110,000 pieces of customer feedback, much of it positive.
-This feedback has enabled our care teams to find and fix over 70,000 issues or niggles.
+In 2018 we received 113,000 pieces of feedback from residents, relatives and friends, and professionals.
+Residents alone provided 91,000 pieces of feedback (averaging seven feedback forms per resident over the year).
+The overall satisfaction score was 98%, with it at 97% for relatives and friends and professionals, and 98% for residents.
 Most of these are little things which make a big difference to someone’s daily life.
 They have included always cutting the rind of someone’s bacon, changing the time someone’s medication is delivered, re-decorating a room to a resident’s taste, giving a choice of two meats for the Sunday roast.
 When the majority of our residents are of the generation who don’t like to make a fuss, our Quality of Life Programme has helped us to uncover customer needs that they might otherwise not have expressed.

 “I said I knew nothing whatever about these new-fangled gadgets but once I saw the iPad out I thought that ‘oh I think I manage to use that alright’.”